not-an-aardvark/promise-chains/README.md

 $ npm install promise-chains
 ```

-Note: `promise-chains` uses thes ES2015 `Proxy` object, which is currently not included in the Node runtime by default.
+Note: `promise-chains` uses the ES2015 `Proxy` object, which is currently not included in the Node runtime by default.
 To use it, you will have to use Node's --harmony-proxies flag. (e.g. instead of using `node yourProject.js`, use `node --harmony-proxies yourProject.js`).

 Other things to note: